Chocolate Chip Cookie Recipe with Oreos

 For perfectly round cookies, quickly reshape with a round metal cutter.

-Allow cookies to cool on the tray for five minutes, then transfer to a wire rack to cool completely.
+Cool on tray for 5 minutes, then transfer to a wire rack to cool completely.
 Repeat with remaining dough.

-Store Oreo chocolate chip cookies in an airtight container at room temperature for up to five days.
+Store Oreo chocolate chip cookies in an airtight container at room temperature for up to 5 days.

 Notes